 There was also a display of different costumes, jewelry and dresses that they’ve made for the rich and famous (the second photo is from their store, but representative of what is here).

-I *might* have been enticed into buying myself a Christmas present as well . . . which is pretty much what they’re hoping you’ll do I think.
+I *might* have been enticed into buying myself a Christmas present as well . . . which is pretty much what they’re hoping you’ll do.
 The nice coach bus that brings you leaves about 30 minutes later or 2 hours later, but this place only takes about an hour to finish, so you can shop or sit in the cafe.
 There’s not much else to do unless you have kids, in which case there are some play areas for them.
-Overall, it was nice to see, but I wouldn’t go back (except they had a pretty good sale in the store, so maybe just to there).
+Overall, it was nice to see, but I wouldn’t go back (except they had a pretty good sale in the store, so maybe just for that).

-I only realized late on the 30th that many things were closing even earlier than normal the next day due to NYE, so I’d have to choose what I really wanted to see.
+I only realized late on the 30th that many things were closing even earlier than normal on the 31st due to NYE, so I’d have to choose what I really wanted to see.
 I was a bit done with history and museums, but Court Church looked unique.

 I figured it would be a quick stop for me and it was, although I wouldn’t have paid 7 Euro without the card.
 The combined ticket with the Tyrolean museum would be a better option, but my time was short and I skipped it!